MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1802.md

 ## Support for Windows 10 ARM64 devices
 <!-- 1353704 -->
 Starting in this release the Configuration Manager client is supported on Windows 10 ARM64 devices.
-Existing client management features (for example, hardware and software inventory, software updates, and application management) should work with these new devices.
+Existing client management features should work with these new devices.
+For example, hardware and software inventory, software updates, and application management.
 Operating system deployment is currently not supported.